 The Company is fully aware of the importance of interacting with the wider community in fulfilling corporate social responsibility.
 The Company pursues sustainable development of the community by supporting initiatives that create effective and lasting benefits to the local communities.
-Going beyond corporate philanthropy, the Company supports long-term community investment by encouraging our employees to participate in volunteer work.
+Going beyond corporate philanthropy, the Company supports long-term community investment by encouraging our employees to participate in volunteering work.

-The Company believes one of the best ways to serve the community is to drive positive impact through its investment portfolio.
-To create shared values with the community and stakeholders, the Company will continue to consider ESG factors in selecting future investment projects.
+The Company believes that one of the best ways to serve the community is to drive positive impact through its investment portfolio.
+To create shared values among the community and stakeholders, the Company will continue to consider ESG factors in selecting future investment projects.

 In addition, the Company fully supports our employees in fulfilling civic responsibilities and social obligations through serving jury duty and witness duty when required.
-Employees are also encouraged to participate in voting and polling in expressing their political interests and views.
+Employees are also encouraged to participate in voting and polling to express their political interests and views.
 The Company encourages employees to donate used clothes to non-profit organizations.
+Looking forward, the Company will continuously study the possibility of establishing a specialised committee to plan and promote such activities relating to the sustainable development of communities and the Company's sustainable future.

 The focus areas of the Company's community investment are social welfare and environmental concern.
-The Company believes that it can act effectively to help alleviate social problems and responds positively with volunteering services.
-During the Reporting Year, employees might have the need to take care of their family during the weekdays due to the impact of COVID-19 pandemic.
-In order to improve the work-life balance of the Company's employees, their family needs and encourage them to participate in community activities and charitable events so as to contribute to the society, the Company's employees from the back office are offered flexible working hours arrangements on the weekdays.
-The Company participated in "Earth Hour 2020" organized by World Wide Fund For Nature Hong Kong to show its concerns about climate crisis and deterioration of biodiversity.
+The Company believes that it can act effectively to help alleviate social problems and respond positively with volunteering services.
+During the Reporting Year, employees might have the needs to take care of their family during the weekdays due to the impact of Covid-19 pandemic.
+In order to improve the work-life balance of the Company's employees, their family needs and encourage them to participate in community activities and charitable events so as to contribute to the society, the Company's employees at the back office are offered flexible working hours arrangements on the weekdays.
+The Company participated in "Earth Hour 2022" organized by World Wide Fund For Nature Hong Kong to show its concerns about climate crisis and deterioration of biodiversity.